wp-plugins/nextgen-facebook/readme.txt

 = Version 2.1.2 =
 * Changed the priority of ngfb_add_meta_tags() from 10 (the default) to 20, so other plugins might run before NGFB and render additional content.
 * Added a ngfb_get_meta_tag() function to sanitize and encode all Open Graph meta tag values.
-* Fixed the 'Content Begins at First Paragraph' option to make the regex "un-greedy" and work as intended. ;-)
+* FIXED the 'Content Begins at First Paragraph' option to make the regex "un-greedy" and work as intended. ;-)

 = Version 2.1.1 =
 * Optimized code by adding ngfb_get_size_values() to return size info based on image size name.